GDI123/yakdns/README.md

 and of course a client for making these requests

 create a manual for how to interact with the ddns server for developers

+figure weather to use sqlite or json to create the database